-The democratic control over the Armed Forces (National Army and Carabineer Troops) is based on the authority of the political factor over the military one within the civil-military relations.
+The democratic control over the Armed Forces (National Army and General Inspectorate of Carabineer) is based on the authority of the political factor over the military one within the civil-military relations.

 Subordination of the military structures to the democratically-elected civil authorities is an essential element that provides the overall activity of the Armed Forces in accordance with the Republic of Moldova's Constitution and other current legislation.